 There is one star view for each cube that DB2 OLAP Server manages.
 The star view joins the fact table to each of the dimension views of the star schema.
-This view provides simple SQL access to the multidimensional data and is ideal for ad-hoc queries, and for use with general purpose query tools that do not manage the required joins to the dimension views.
+This view provides simple SQL access to the multidimensional data and is ideal for adhoc queries, and for use with general purpose query tools that do not manage the required joins to the dimension views.

-Because a fact table contains values with different levels of aggregation, you must be sure that the set of members selected in each dimension has the same level of aggregation if you write an SQL application to aggregate.
+Because a fact table contains values with different levels of aggregation, members that you select in each dimension must have the same level of aggregation if you write an SQL application to aggregate.
 Otherwise, your aggregations will be incorrect.
 One way to meet this requirement is to include a constraint on either the generation number or level number field in the dimension table.

 The fact table that DB2 OLAP Server creates has one column for each non-anchor dimension, and one column for each member of the anchor dimension that stores data.
-The fact table that corresponds to the outline used in Figure 9 on page 130 has the following columns:
+The fact table that corresponds to the outline that is used in Figure 10 on page 184 has the following columns:

-Three dimension columns, one for each of three dimensions (Time, Product, and Market). • Three anchor member columns, one for each of three members (Profit, Sales, and COGS).
+- Three dimension columns, one for each of three dimensions (Time, Product, and Market). - Three anchor member columns, one for each of three members (Profit, Sales, and COGS).

-The dimension columns store member IDs that reference members of each non-anchor dimension.
+The dimension columns store member IDs that refer to members of each non-anchor dimension.
 The member IDs can be mapped to member names using the dimension views.
 The anchor member columns store the actual data values.
 The anchor dimension members can be mapped to columns of the fact view using the dimension view for the anchor dimension.